Wiejeben/Future-Automotive-Mobility/Object-Detection/processor/README.md

 Clone repo in your working directory

-Build docker image:
+Build and launch:

-> docker build -t realtime-objectdetection .

-Configure script (see bellow)

-Launch script:

-> bash runDocker.sh
+> bash start.sh

 # To configure it:

-Configuration is made in exec.sh at python function call:
+Configuration is made in start-internal.sh at Python function call:

-> python3 my-object-detection.py ...
+> python3 my-object-detection.py -d 1 ...

 All possible arguments are: